Download: Available as part of HOLP3V2

 CTF-Delude is a map for Unreal Tournament 3, released as part of the HOLP3 Volume 2 community map pack.
 The map took one week to make, with five hours spent per day on average.

 The flag rooms (pictured above) are built with a letter ‘C’ shape around the flag.
 I used a similar design in DM-Rustees to surround a damage amplifier, the map’s central power item.
 The goal behind the design is to allow easy entrance, but a challenging exit.
 The player can access the flag from all directions, but when leaving, the player is limited to a single direction.
 The design also benefits the defending team so the fighting is most intense at the bases during a flag run.

-The map visuals started from questioning why most capture the flag levels rely so heavily on team colors.
-With previous levels, CTF-Vogel and CTF-Politicos, each team base is clearly defined as red or blue with some basic environment tones to fit with the theme.
-In CTF-Delude I set out to create an environment with a yellow tone and only the subtlest team colors necessary for navigation.
+The map’s visuals started from questioning why most capture the flag levels rely so heavily on team colors.
+With previous levels (CTF-Vogel and CTF-Politicos) each team base was clearly defined as red or blue with some basic environment tones to fit with the theme.
+In CTF-Delude I set out to create an environment with a yellow tone and only the subtlest team colors necessary to help direct the players.
 I continued with this yellow tone and tech theme to the point where some hexagon tiles are colored like honey combs.
-The result is a synthetic hive theme unlike anything I’ve seen before.
+The result is a synthetic hive theme.

 Credits: The HOLP team for testing.